What Is Reusable Food Wrap?

 How to Use Reusable Food Wrap

 Most beeswax food wrap comes in different sizes.
-For example, this reusable beeswax food wrap set comes in small, medium, and large.
-You can also get a beeswax food wrap set that comes with an extra large bread wrap.
+For example, the options I mentioned above come in small, medium, and large.
+You can also get an extra-large beeswax food wrap that makes a great bread wrap.

 To use your food wrap, simply mold it around the rim of a bowl or the piece of leftover food.
 Hold your hands over the food wrap so your body heat can soften the wrap and make it stick.
 As the wrap cools, it creates a seal around your food to help it stay fresh.